California, Caribbean, Costa Rica, Destinations, Florida, Hawaii, Hotels & Airbnb Stays

 The Best Warm Winter Destinations When You’re Over the Cold

-Currently most of the country is experiencing extreme weather conditions, so I can only imagine that people are rapidly getting out their passports and trying to decide which warm-weather winter destination they can escape to the fastest.
+As I write this, most of the country is experiencing extreme weather conditions.
+So I can only imagine that people are rapidly getting out their passports and trying to decide which warm-weather winter destination they can escape to the fastest.
 If winter where you live means gray skies, bulky jackets, and counting down the minutes until spring, you’re not alone.

 Whether you’re traveling as a couple, with kids, or planning a multigenerational escape, these warm-weather spots are perfect for trading snow boots for flip-flops.